francescodc87/ipaPy2/README.md

-Also in this case, all the prior probabilities associated with the four ions are exactly the same since all the ions have the same theoretical mass-to-charge ratios.
-However, the post probabilities are significantly different.
+Also in this case, all the prior probabilities associated with the four ions are exactly the same since all the ions have the same theoretical mass-to-charge ratio.
+However, the posterior probabilities are significantly different.
-Two of these ions (Coproporphyrinogen III M+2H and Coproporphyrinogen I M+2H) have charge +2, while the other two possible annotations have charge 1.
-The observed isotope pattern is coherent with an ion with charge +1 (i.e., difference between isotopes = 1), and this is reflected on the isotope score pattern and consequently on the post probabilities.
-Moreover, the retention time associated with this feature is withing the range reported for L-Phenylalanine in the database.
-Therefore, the post probability associated with the L-Phenylalanine 2M+H is the most likely.
+Two of these ions (Coproporphyrinogen III M+2H and Coproporphyrinogen I M+2H) have charge +2, while the other two possible annotations have charge +1.
+The observed isotope pattern is consistent with an ion with charge +1 (i.e., difference between isotopes = 1), and this is reflected in the isotope score pattern and consequently on the posterior probabilities.
+Moreover, the retention time associated with this feature is within the range reported for L-Phenylalanine in the database.
+Therefore, the posterior probability associated with L-Phenylalanine 2M+H is the most highest.

 **4. Annotation based on MS1 and MS2 information**